wp-plugins/analytics-spam-blocker/readme.txt

 For any website and/or business owner, having Google Analytics is a vital tool to track your website's data.
 Unfortunately there's spam bots from websites like semalt.com that bounce off your website and give you false records in your Google Analytics.
 This plugin redirects those spam bots from ever reaching your website and unharming your Google Analytics data.

+If you had a previous version of this plugin already installed, you will need to deactivate and reactivate for this plugin after updating.

 == Installation ==
 1. Upload the `analytics-spam-blocker` plugin folder to the `/wp-content/plugins/` directory